 I love that this berry shortbread tart recipe doesn't need a special crumb topping that is different from the crust making it less work for me!
-Using preserves also makes this a great recipe to have on hand since it works with so many things you already have in your pantry and refrigerator and it is insanely delicious.
+Using jam or preserves also makes this a great recipe to have on hand since it works with so many things you already have in your pantry and refrigerator and it is insanely delicious.

 This shortbread tart is usually made in a square or rectangular pan for bars but I thought I would jazz it up using a tart pan to give it those pretty crimped edges.

 You can really use either!
 You can make this for just your family or for a special occasion.

 If you do not have a round tart pan, here are some alternatives pans to make this berry shortbread dessert:

 - A jelly roll pan.
 Just grease or butter your pan well and make these into berry shortbread bars!